 During childbirth, the focus can often be solely on the baby.

-But the health of new mothers should also be the priority, with 700 women dying each year in the United States as a result of pregnancy or delivery complications, according to the Centers for Disease Control and Prevention.
+But the health of new mothers should also be the priority.
+In 2021, over 1,200 women died in the United States as a result of pregnancy or delivery complications (up by 38.2 percent from 2020), according to the Centers for Disease Control and Prevention.

 During labor, a pregnant woman experiences contractions to help deliver her baby.
 After the baby arrives, her uterus continues to contract to push out the placenta.